base-org/web/apps/base-docs/docs/building-with-base/guides/frame-transactions.md

 :::info

-If you find Warpcast erroring or spinning forever and you're unsure why, it can be handy to simulate the transaction on your service first to rule out any errors in forming the transaction parameters.
-It makes debugging much easier.
-To learn how check out viem's documentation on [Simulating Contract Interactions](https://viem.sh/docs/contract/simulateContract#simulatecontract).
+If you find Warpcast errors or spins forever after receiving your transaction data, it can be handy to simulate the transaction on your service first.
+It makes debugging much easier and will rule out any errors in forming the transaction arguments.
+To learn how, check out viem's documentation on [Simulating Contract Interactions](https://viem.sh/docs/contract/simulateContract#simulatecontract).

 :::